 Keeping active after having a baby can be challenging – finding time to get to the gym, sorting out childcare while you exercise and not to mention dealing with exhaustion – it’s no wonder many parents struggle.

 However, one way to make your fitness goals a little easier to achieve is through involving your baby in your routine.
 Taking up running with your pushchair is a great way to achieving this.
 You get the workout without any of the associated problems of trying to find a baby-friendly gym or class.

 Here are a few points to think about and our top tips before you stride out with your baby in tow:

-Make sure your child can sit up independently
+Wait until your child can sit up independently

 Invest in a specialist running pushchair

-Make sure you are wearing running shoes and drink plenty of water.
+Check the forecast and bring suitable clothing and blankets for your baby.
+Wear proper running shoes and drink plenty of water.
 You should also do a warm up and cool down exercise before and after each run.

 Check your posture

 You should only have a light hold on the handle bars so use a wrist strap for safety.
 Make sure your handle bars are high enough that you're not bending over while running – you should be upright and straight.
 Keep your elbows loose and avoid locking them while running.

 It’s your choice to run on the pavement or through parks but running in the park will be quieter and with less exposure to traffic, so it might be wise to at least start off in a park until you get more experienced.